scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The robustness of our approach is that the Voice-In Plus software will always operate within Jupyter Lab when Jupyter is run in a web.

-### Fine points about voice computing
+### Caveats about voice computing
 We found five caveats to doing voice computing.
-All of these points reflect the imperfect state of available language models.
+These points reflect the imperfect state of available language models.
 We suggest how to cope with these limitations while improving productivity.

 First, the rate at which you speak is an important variable.